vca4109/CreatingFoldersWithReferenceCodes/README.md

-📁 Auto-Folder Creator Script (Python)
+📁 Auto-Folder Creator Script (Python)-
 This simple Python script automates the creation of multiple folders following a specific naming pattern.
 It’s especially useful for preparing directory structures for projects, document control, or file organization.

 🔧 How It Works